-Newburyport Whale Watch will be offering some new and exciting trips in our 2015 season.
+Newburyport Whale Watch offers a variety of trips in addition to public whale watching.
 Each trip allows students a hands on learning experience, the opportunity to speak directly with our naturalist, captain, and crew to answer any questions they may have about the Marine Environment, History, and of course the many marine mammals and other marine life we may encounter in each of our educational trips.
 Believe it or not many students have never been on a boat or even experienced being off shore!
 What a perfect way to introduce them to the wonders of our beautiful coast and The Gulf of Maine.

 We are located on The Merrimack River in downtown Newburyport.
 The Merrimack River is 117 miles long and has a long history of culture, lore & legend, as well as many Naval ships that have been named in honor of the “Mighty Merrimack”.
 Our goal at Newburyport Whale Watch is to offer a memorable, educational experience that will inspire children and adults to respect and care for the marine environment.